 - (1.)
-Signs requiring an administrative permit - (a) Wall, projecting or marquee signs between six (6) and thirty-two (32) square feet in size - (b) Up to one (1) freestanding sign no greater than sixteen (16) square feet in size and six (6) feet in height that is related to an on-premise, licensed childcare business or other nonresidential program regulated under Minnesota Statutes 245A.14 or successor statutes. - (2.)
-Signs requiring a conditional use permit - (a) Wall, projecting or marquee signs greater than thirty-two (32) square feet in size - (b) Off-premise directional signs as follows (lesser sizes may be required by the Township in areas where normal and customary speeds are deemed to be slower than the posted or statutory speed limit):
+Signs requiring an administrative permit, when not otherwise exempted by this Ordinance. - (a) Wall, projecting or marquee signs between six (6) and thirty-two (32) square feet in size - (b) Up to one (1) freestanding sign no greater than sixteen (16) square feet in size and six (6) feet in height that is located on the same property as a licensed childcare business or other nonresidential program regulated under Minnesota Statutes 245A.14 or successor statutes. - (2.)
+Signs requiring a conditional use permit - (a) Wall, projecting or marquee signs greater than thirty-two (32) and up to forty-eight (48) square feet in size - (b) Freestanding signs up to sixteen (16) square feet in size and up to fifteen (15) feet in height that is located on the same property as an allowed or permitted business. - (c) Two (2) freestanding, non-exempt signs per parcel.

-Posted or Statutory Speed Limit Maximum sign size

-Less than 55 miles per hour 20 square feet

-55 - 65 miles per hour 48 square feet

-- (c) Freestanding signs up to sixteen (16) square feet in size and up to fifteen (15) feet in height related to an allowed or permitted business. - (d) Two (2) freestanding, non-exempt signs per parcel.

-(3.)
-Prohibited signs

-- (a) Signs larger than forty-eight (48) square feet in size. - (b) Signs with a total height greater than fifteen (15) feet above the grade of the adjoining roadway, unless a wall sign placed on a permitted building. - (c) Off-premise highway signs - (d) Electronic changeable copy signs - (e) Roof signs, Constructed. - (f) More than two (2) freestanding, non-exempt signs per parcel. - (g) Signs identified in Section 6 of this ordinance. - (4.)
-Setbacks
+- (3.)
+Prohibited signs - (a) Signs larger than forty-eight (48) square feet in size. - (b) Signs greater than fifteen (15) feet in height above the grade of the adjoining roadway, unless a wall sign placed on a permitted building. - (c) Off-premises highway signs - (d) Electronic changeable copy signs - (e) Roof signs, Constructed. - (f) More than two (2) freestanding, non-exempt signs per parcel. - (g) Signs identified in Section 6 of this Ordinance. - (4.)
+Illumination - (a) Internal illumination: Not allowed - (b) External illumination: Allowed - c.

-(a) Road: Two (2) feet from a road or railroad right-of-way or twenty (20) feet from the centerline of a traveled surface, whichever is more restrictive.
-Other property lines: 10 feet or a distance equal to 110% of the height of the sign, whichever is greater.

-(5.)
-Illumination

-- (a) Internal illumination: Not allowed - (b) External illumination: Allowed - c.
 Rural Conservation Residential District - (1.)
-Signs requiring an administrative permit - (a) Wall, projecting or marquee signs between six (6) and forty-eight (48) square feet in size - (b) Up to one (1) off-premise, permanent directional sign up to twelve (12) square feet in size - (c) Up to one (1) freestanding sign no greater than sixteen (16) square feet in size and eight (8) feet in height that is related to an on-premise, licensed childcare business or other nonresidential program regulated under Minnesota Statutes 245A.14 or successor statutes. - (2.)
-Signs requiring a conditional use permit - (a) Wall, projecting or marquee signs between forty-eight (48) and sixty-four (64) square feet in size - (b) Off-premise directional signs as follows (lesser sizes may be required by the Township in areas where normal and customary speeds are deemed to be slower than the posted or statutory speed limit):
+Signs requiring an administrative permit, when not otherwise exempted by this Ordinance. - (a) Wall, projecting or marquee signs between six (6) and forty-eight (48) square feet in size - (b) Up to one (1) freestanding sign no greater than sixteen (16) square feet in size and eight (8) feet in height that is located on the same property as a licensed childcare business or other nonresidential program regulated under Minnesota Statutes 245A.14 or successor statutes. - (2.)
+Signs requiring a conditional use permit - (a) Wall, projecting or marquee signs between forty-eight (48) and sixtyfour (64) square feet in size - (b) Freestanding signs up to thirty-two (32) square feet in size and up to fifteen (15) feet in height, and wall signs greater than sixty-four (64) square feet up to ten percent (10%) of a building façade which faces a street that is located on the same property as an allowed or permitted business. - (c) Roof signs, Constructed - (d) More than one (1) freestanding, non-exempt signs per parcel. - (3.)
+Prohibited signs - (a) Electronic changeable copy signs - (b) Signs larger than those allowed as a permitted or conditional use. - (c) Signs greater than fifteen (15) feet in height above the grade of the adjoining roadway, unless a wall sign placed on a permitted building.

-Posted or Statutory Speed Limit Maximum sign size

-Less than 55 miles per hour 24 square feet

-55 - 65 miles per hour 48 square feet

-- (c) Freestanding signs up to thirty-two (32) square feet in size and up to fifteen (15) feet in height, and wall signs up to ten percent (10%) of a building façade which faces a street, related to an allowed or permitted business. - (d) Roof signs, Constructed - (e) More than one (1) freestanding, non-exempt signs per parcel. - (3.)
-Prohibited signs - (a) Electronic changeable copy signs - (b) Signs larger than sixty-four (64) square feet in size.

-- (c) Signs with a total height greater than fifteen (15) feet above the grade of the adjoining roadway, unless a wall sign placed on a permitted building. - (d) Off-premise highway signs - (e) More than two (2) freestanding, non-exempt signs per parcel. - (f) Signs identified in Section 6 of this ordinance.

-(4.)
-Setbacks

-- (a) Road: Two (2) feet from a road or railroad right-of-way or twenty (20) feet from the centerline of a traveled surface, whichever is more restrictive. - (b) Other property lines: 10 feet or a distance equal to 110% of the height of the sign, whichever is greater.

-(5.)
-Illumination